dojo4/drebs/README.md

 1. Add Crontab entry: 0 * * * * drebs

 ## Issues
 * State including config is cached in drebs_state.json.
-This file will need to be deleted to get drebs to pick up new state.
+This file will need to be deleted to get drebs to pick up new config.
 Doing so will orphan current snapshots which will need to be deleted manually.

 ## Todo
 * Tests!